Teldarheimur/telda/README.md

 _ rflags flags
 ```

 The stack pointer `rs` gets affected by stack operations.
-Its value is initially `0xffe0` on machine startup, putting it right before the I/O-mapping.
+Its value is initially `0xffe0` on machine startup, putting it right before the I/O mapped memory.
 Pushing first decrements this pointer and then writes the value to this new location.
 Popping will first read the value and then increment the pointer.
 The frame pointer `rf` has the same start value but is unused right now, but can be used to implement stack frames.

 The link pointer `rl` is set by the `call` instruction to be the location of the instruction following
 the call instruction.
-This is used by the `ret` instruction which just sets the program counter to `rl`.
+This is used by the `ret` instruction to return from the sub-routine by just setting the program counter to `rl` (and adding some value to `rs` for stack cleanup).
 You will need to `push rl` in a sub-routine before calling another sub-routine in order to be able return again, because otherwise the return location is lost.

 `rp` is unused for now but will store the location of the page table.
 A value of `0` indicates no page table is to be used and instead direct memory access.